jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

 val squares = Vector(1, 4, 9, 16, 25)
 ```

-> Note: Vectors contains elements of the same type.
-We'll write `Vector[A]` to indicate a vector of some type A.

 In the previous example Scala was able to infer the type of the elements.
 In contrast, to create an empty container the element type has to be explicitly declared:

 ```scala